 Published on February 13th, 2018 | by Brandon H0

 Blake Rubin is a successful B2B mobile developer, a business he developed while studying various technologies in college.
 Blake uses these skills to grow businesses and help them streamline their web presence in an internet that is becoming more and more mobile-based.
-Blake Rubin currently resides in sunny Los Angeles, California, a locale where the tech industry is booming.
+Blake Rubin currently resides in Philadelphia, Pennsylvania, an area where the tech industry is booming.

 What are your favorite books?

 I am a voracious reader, so I enjoy books encompassing a wide variety of genres and subjects.
 Of the books I’ve read most recently, I deeply enjoyed ”Industries of the Future” by Alec Ross; it inspires me to explore new concepts.

 There are a lot of cafes and wineries where I live, and this region is known is restaurants which serve fantastic cheese, honey and all sorts of fruit, so basically anything that is available locally or in-state is quite appealing to me.

 My philosophy is that taking small steps with purpose and consistency leads to reaching big goals.
 There’s an opportunity in B2B mobile development that too few people have recognized or properly taken advantage of, so I feel like it’s my responsibility to raise a greater level of awareness regarding the chance for businesses to grow exponentially with by taking advantage of mobile web-based traffic.

 In terms of professional accomplishments, I am most proud of the fact that my team and I have taught businesses how to become more profitable through the power of web development tools.
 I can’t even begin to express the pride I feel knowing that we are responsible for helping so much business growth.